 Faith and Joy

-What is the Christian’s reaction to the Gospel?
-Preaching from Romans 10:16-17, Dr. Martyn Lloyd-Jones declares the first action a Christian is to take is obedience.
-There is a difference between people who merely hear the Gospel and those who take action from it.
-Those who listen and forget, and those who listen and do.
-He declares that this is the primary reaction to the Gospel.
+What is the Christian’s reaction to the gospel?
+In this sermon from Romans 10:16–17 titled “Faith and Joy,” Dr. Martyn Lloyd-Jones declares the first action of a Christian is to obey.
+There is a difference between people who merely hear the gospel and those who take action from it.
+Some listen and forget and some listen and do.
+He declares that this is the primary reaction to the gospel.
 The secondary reaction is joy.
 Dr. Lloyd-Jones raises a powerful question: if Christians are supposed to be lights in this world, why are so many caught up in their own problems and gloom?
-He says that Christians should be the happiest people on Earth.
-He gives examples of the most joyous people in the New Testament: the Philippian jailor, the shepherd who found his sheep, and the woman who washed Christ’s feet.
-These are all people who, in different ways, heard the Good News and responded appropriately.
-Dr. Lloyd-Jones reminds us that, indeed, Christians have great cause to rejoice.
-Those who believe have been forgiven of much sin and are promised an eternal inheritance with God.
-Dr. Lloyd-Jones concludes, in light of those joyous New Testament believers, that perhaps Christians today should reevaluate their reaction to the Gospel and reconsider the life they’ve been given.
+He says that Christians should be the happiest people on earth.
+He gives examples of some of the most joyous people in the New Testament: the Philippian jailor, the shepherd who found his sheep, and the woman who washed Christ’s feet.
+These are all people who, in different ways, heard the good news and responded appropriately.
+Dr. Lloyd-Jones reminds that Christians have great cause to rejoice as they have been forgiven of much sin and are promised an eternal inheritance with God.
+Dr. Lloyd-Jones concludes that in light of those joyous New Testament believers, perhaps Christians today should reevaluate their reaction to the gospel and reconsider the life they’ve been given.

 About Dr. Martyn Lloyd-Jones